Alec Pantaleo: Freestyle career

 Alec has garnered many levels of success in freestyle following his first appearance to the international circuit in 2015.
 Since then, Alec has finished top-eight at every United States Freestyle national-championships and represented the United States overseas in numerous notable sporting events.

 2015

 Alec finished with runner up honors at the Junior National Championships in Las Vegas, Nevada.
 Pantaleo fell to Wyoming's Archie Colgan in the championship bout.

 2016

 Alec won the Junior National Championships at 66 kg, beating Princeton's Matthew Kolodzik in the first place-bout.
-In the weeks following he made the United States Junior World team at 66 kg by beating Kolodzik two more time times in a best-of-three final bout.
+In the weeks following he made the United States Junior World team at 66 kg by beating Kolodzik two more times in a best-of-three final bout.
 Pantaleo went on to represent the United States at the Junior World Championships in Macon, France later that summer.
 While overseas he posted a 1–1 record, defeating Georgi Sulava from Georgia in the opening round, but eventually falling to Viaks Vikas from India in the following preliminary match.
 Pantaleo finished with a 10th-place finish at the 2016 Junior World Championships.